xerial/sbt-sonatype/README.md

 ## Publishing Your Artifact

-The general steps for publishing your artifact to Maven Central are:
+The general steps for publishing your artifact to Maven Central are as follows:

  * `publish-signed` to deploy your artifact to staging repository at Sonatype.
  * `close` your staging repository at Sonatype.
 This step verifiles Maven central sync requiement, including GPG signature, pom.xml settings, etc.
  * `promote` the closed repository so that it can be synched with Maven central.
-   * `release-sonatype` will do `close` and `promote` in one step.
+   * `release-sonatype` will do both `close` and `promote` in one step.

-You need to set a release version (that is a version without SNAPSHOT suffix) in your project settings.
-Otherwise your project will be published to the [snapshot repository](http://oss.sonatype.org/content/repositories/snapshots) of Sonatype.
+Note: If your project version has "SNAPSHOT" suffix, your project will be published to the [snapshot repository](http://oss.sonatype.org/content/repositories/snapshots) of Sonatype, and you cannot use `release-sonatype` command.

 ### Command Line Usage